MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

 ---
 title: "ALM Accelerator for Power Platform | MicrosoftDocs"
-description: "The ALM Accelerator for Power Platform will help you follow ALM patterns and practices to source control and move your solutions from your development environment to test and production environments using DevOps"
+description: "The ALM Accelerator for Power Platform will help you follow ALM patterns and practices to source control and move your solutions from your development environment to test and production environments using DevOps.
+This guide will walk through the manual setup steps of the Accelerator."
 author: mikefactorial
 manager: devkeydet
 ms.service: power-platform